-These improvement areas are followed up in a separate plan of action including ISQC 1 as well as network policies, procedures, tools and guidance.
+These improvement areas are followed up in a separate plan of action

+Our firm's monitoring program is based on a consistent network-wide inspections program for Assurance based on professional standards relating to quality control including ISQC 1 as well as network policies, procedures, tools and guidance.

-ECRs are risk-focused quality reviews of completed engagements covering, on a periodic basis, engagement leaders who are authorised to sign audit reports and other non-audit assurance reports.
+ECRs are risk-focused quality reviews of completed engagements covering, on a periodic basis, engagement leaders who are authorised to sign audit reports, non-audit assurance reports or related service reports.
 A sample of engagement leaders are selected for ECRs each year based on a rotation cycle with an element of unpredictability.
 All engagement leaders are subject to ECR at least every five years.
 Audit engagements of listed companies are chosen more frequently for ECR than other engagements.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance and applicable professional standards.
 Other assurance engagements are reviewed on a sample basis.